Dancing with Inspiration: 10 Questions with Anatoly Metlan

 2. What inspires your art?

-My art is inspired by an admiration of the female form, and the movement and passion of a dance.
+My art is inspired by an admiration of the female form, and the movement and passion of dance.

 3. Which artists have played a role in influencing your style?